DrH-HuyNguyenDinh/FPGA-based-Scientific-Calculator/README.md

 ![FPGA](https://img.shields.io/badge/Platform-Intel_FPGA_DE10-orange.svg)
 ![Language](https://img.shields.io/badge/Language-Verilog_%7C_SystemVerilog_%7C_C-green.svg)

-> **Undergraduate Graduation Thesis**
+> **Undergraduate Graduation Project**
 >
 > **Author:** Nguyen Dinh Huy
 > **Institution:** Faculty of Electrical and Electronics Engineering, Ho Chi Minh City University of Technology (HCMUT)

 ## 📖 Overview

 This repository contains the hardware and software implementation of a standalone, FPGA-based Hardware Calculator.
-The system is powered by a custom **RISC-V (RV32IF)** soft-core processor, augmented with a custom **CORDIC hardware accelerator** to compute transcendental mathematical functions efficiently.
+The system is powered by a custom **RISC-V (RV32IF)** soft-core processor, augmented with a custom **CORDIC** to compute transcendental mathematical functions efficiently.
 It interfaces directly with a PS/2 keyboard for user input and an ST7920 LCD (128x64) for both text and graphical output.

 ## ✨ Key Features

 ### 1. Hardware Architecture
 * **RV32IF Soft-Core CPU:** Fully supports 32-bit integer and IEEE 754 single-precision floating-point operations.
-* **Custom CORDIC Coprocessor:** Hardware-level implementation of trigonometric and hyperbolic functions (`sin`, `cos`, `sinh`, `cosh`, `atan`, `atanh`).
+* **Custom CORDIC Coprocessor:** Hardware-level implementation of trigonometric and hyperbolic functions (`sin`, `cos`, `sinh`, `cosh`, `atanh`).
 Invoked via custom `.insn` RISC-V instructions, completely offloading complex calculations from the FPU.
 * **Hardware Square Root:** Utilizes the native RV32IF `fsqrt.s` instruction instead of software-based Newton-Raphson iteration for maximum performance.
 * **Custom Peripherals:** Custom-designed IP blocks for the PS/2 keyboard controller and the ST7920 LCD driver via memory-mapped I/O (MMIO).